-All applications are submitted to the Doctoral School and passed to the relevant Programme leader for initial consideration.
-In the application form, applicants are required to outline a research proposal for their intended project.
-Applications are assessed both on the selection criteria below and in terms of: the correlation between the proposed project; the students' prior experience and achievement; and the availability of necessary supervisory expertise.
+All applications are submitted to the Doctoral School and passed to the relevant Doctoral Programme leader for initial consideration.Applications are assessed both on the selection criteria below and in terms of: the correlation between the proposed project; the students' prior experience and achievement; and the availability of necessary supervisory expertise.

 Additional selection criteria will be made clear prior to an interview.
-Where the application has potential, an interview will be scheduled with a panel comprising two members of academic staff

-(as specified as an indicator of academic quality in Chapter B11: 'Research Degrees' of the UK Quality Code for Higher Education) one of whom should be the potential supervisor.
+Where the application has potential, an interview will be scheduled with a panel comprising two members of academic staff (as specified as an indicator of academic quality in Chapter B11: 'Research Degrees' of the UK Quality Code for Higher Education) one of whom should be the potential supervisor.
 Completion of an interview checklist will allow for a rigorous and measurable evaluation of the candidate's strengths and their suitability for the programme.